JosvanGoor/B08-genetictrafficbikelights/README.md

 having SUMO installed and the SUMO_HOME environment variable set correct is required to run the scripts.
 It is also required to have python3 installed together with the numpy package.

+Note that you can set the SUMO_HOME path to `sumo` or `sumo-gui`, where the latter allows you to visually inspect what is happening during the simulation.

 ## Running the simulation
 Run the simulation by calling the python file main.py eg. python main.py